-The electrical and mechanical safety requirements applicable to household refrigerators are specified in IEC 335-2-24.
+The electrical and mechanical safety requirements applicable to household refrigerating appliances are specified in IEC 335-2-24.
+This International Standard does not apply to household frost-free refrigerating appliances operating on energy sources other than electricity.

-Additional safety requirements applicable to mechanical refrigerating systems of household refrigerators are given in ISO 5149.
+Additional safety requirements applicable to the refrigerating systems of household refrigerating appliances are given in ISO 5149.